j-shafeeqa/Ad-Management-System/README.md

 Editors review ads and decide their outcome, which is logged for auditing.

 ### Revision Handling
-Rejected ads are queued for revision, ensuring efficient feedback loops.
+Rejected ads are queued for revision and Marketing Department is notified, ensuring efficient feedback loops.

 ---